top of page

 of Human Friction

-In our experience in working with organizations large and small, even well-designed processes underperform when human friction is present.
+In our experience working with organizations large and small, even well-designed processes underperform when human friction is present.

 Human friction introduces execution variability that standard process tools don’t always surface, however, it directly impacts flow, quality, and execution: